itsyaboii1337/Data_Science_Alliance/new_ideas.md

 * This dataset contains information that can be interesting for us and for the public.
 We can ask quite a few research questions.
 * I wonder whether we will really discover information here that is not already common knowledge.
 I can't really think of any more complicated or interesting research questions.
 * It is rather limited in each of the feature categories (except for maybe demographics), as only three behavioural features are in the dataset for example, also no distinction is made between different cardiovascular diseases, and we don't have any information on mortality.
+*NOTE: On Kaggle, there is no source given for the data.
+Consequently I would say we should not use this dataset, as we are not able to verify it or cite it.

 ## Breast cancer datasets
 Link: https://www.kaggle.com/yuqing01/breast-cancer and/or https://www.kaggle.com/hdza1991/breast-cancer-wisconsin-data-set